Leffe Logo

 Leffe Logo 1240

 The Leffe wordmark is based on original Gothic writing.
-The Old English style is associated with the Middle Ages when it was actively used for printing.
-This reflects ancient traditions since the beer brand originates from the abbey brewery, which appeared in the south of Belgium in 1152.
+The Old English style is associated with the Middle Ages, when it was actively used for printing.
+This reflects ancient traditions, as the beer brand originates from the abbey brewery in southern Belgium, which dates to 1152.
 The brand name is issued in an elegant black font with sharp corners and smooth curves.

 1929 – 1952